FRINXio/Learning-Labs/labs/11-labs-01-BGP-Uniconfig-native/README.md

 # FRINX OpenDaylight & UniConfig Native - eBGP

-In this lab, you will learn to create and remove and update eBGP exterior gateway routing protocol on devices using FRINX OpenDaylight (ODL) with UniConfig.
+In this lab, you will learn to create and remove and update eBGP exterior gateway routing protocol on devices using FRINX OpenDaylight (ODL) with UniConfig Native.

 ## Configuring eBGP routing protocol